 When submitting claims against the federal government, or litigating in appeal cases involving differing site condition claims in government construction contracts, companies, quickly find out that the agency fights back due to procedural rules and sometimes timeliness of the notification.

-Without the proper notifications or documentation to show that the company has experienced differing site conditions on a federal construction project, the courts will more than likely rule in favor of the government.
+Under FAR 52.236-2, without the proper notifications or documentation to show that the company has experienced differing site conditions on a federal construction project, the courts will more than likely rule in favor of the government.

 - Always review drawings and specifications carefully before submitting a bid for a federal construction project.